Run Large Scale Jobs with EMR on EKS Spark Operator¶

 Large Scale Load Benchmark¶

-- For these benchmark, we tuned following settings for EKS:
+For these benchmarks, we tuned the following settings for EKS:

 - EKS cluster version: 1.30